KathiaF/PyBer_Analysis/README.md

 # Summary
 Based on the resultsmy business recommendations are:
 1. Increasing the amount of drivers in Rural areas to ensure there are enough drivers to meet ride demand.
-2. To solve this issue Pyber could create incentives or promotions to attract more drivers in rural and suburban cities to generate more profit
+2. To solve this issue Pyber could create incentives or promotions to attract more drivers in rural and suburban cities to generate more profit.
-3. Finaly, advertise for drivers in all cities during non-peak months and increasing the fares in the urban cities to compensate drivers
+3. Finaly, advertise for drivers in all cities during non-peak months and increasing the fares in the urban cities to compensate drivers.